bharath12b5/mvn-linux/Building-NGINX.md

 <!---DISTRO:SLES 12:1.10--->
 <!---DISTRO:Ubuntu 16.x:Distro, 1.10--->

-# Building NGINX

 Below versions of NGINX are available in respective distributions at the time of this recipe creation:

 *    Ubuntu 16.04 has `1.10.0`

-The instructions provided below specify the steps to build NGINX version 1.10.1 on Linux on the IBM z Systems for RHEL 6.6/7.1, SLES 11/12 and Ubuntu 16.04.
+The instructions provided below specify the steps to build NGINX version 1.10.1 on Linux on the IBM z Systems for RHEL 6.6/7.2, SLES 11/12 and Ubuntu 16.04.

 _**General Notes:**_